The nature and impact of domestic abuse

 The Femicide Census is a database containing information on women killed by men in England and Wales since 2009.
 It was developed by Karen Ingala Smith and Women’s Aid working in partnership, with support from Freshfields Bruckhaus Deringer LLP and Deloitte LLP.
 Femicide is generally defined as the murder of women because they are women, though some definitions include any murders of women or girls.

-Key findings from on the women killed by men in England, Wales and Northern Ireland in 2016 are:
+Key findings on the 139 women killed by men in England, Wales and Northern Ireland in 2017 are:

 Coercive and controlling behaviour is at the heart of domestic abuse and has been a specific criminal offence since the end of 2015.
 Coercive control is defined in statutory guidance as, “a purposeful pattern of behaviour which takes place over time in order for one individual to exert power, control or coercion over another” (Home Office, 2015).